 Overall, exit from democracy is more successfully explained than exit from autocracy.
-The pseudo R-square (i.e., roughly the percent increment in the number of correctly predicted outcomes in the model at hand relative to a model with only a constant) is about 22% for exit out of democracy, and about half of that for exit out of autocracy.
-But the estimated annual prob-
+The pseudo R-square (i.e., roughly the percent increment in the number of correctly predicted outcomes in the model at hand relative to a model with only a constant) is about 22% for exit out of democracy, and

-6We cannot run the hazard rates with fixed year effects, becase the onset of democracy and autocracy is rare enough that we would perfectly predict too many transitions.
+7We cannot run the hazard rates with fixed year effects, becuse the onset of democracy and autocracy is rare enough that we would perfectly predict too many transitions.

-7The LR tests in Table 2 are based on estimates of a random effects logit (vs. a pooled logit), which is consistent with a proportional hazard model with a logistic hazard and a normally distributed random country effect (see e.g., Jenkins, 2004).
+8The LR tests in Table 2 are based on estimates of a random effects logit (vs. a pooled logit), which is consistent with a proportional hazard model with a logistic hazard and a normally distributed random country effect (see e.g., Jenkins, 2004).
 Similar results are obtained with a complementary loglog hazard model.
 In these random effects estimates, both components of democratic capital remain highly significant in the hazard functions out of democracy, while foreign (but not domestic) democratic capital remains significant in the hazard function out of autocracy.

-abilities of transitions remain low.
-Figure 4 shows frequency distributions of the estimated probabilities of exit from democracy and autocracy, based on the specifications in columns 3 and 4 of Table 2.
+about half of that for exit out of autocracy.
+But the estimated annual probabilities of transitions remain low.
+Figure 5 shows frequency distributions of the estimated probabilities of exit from democracy and autocracy, based on the specifications in columns 3 and 4 of Table 3.
 Although the probability of exit from democracy (autocracy) can be as high as 50% (30%) for some observations, most of the probability mass is concentrated between 0 and 10%, with average hazard rates around 2 -3%.

 On average, political transitions are thus rare events, making both political regimes quite stable.
-Moreover, the determinants of interest have quite modest effects on the probability of transition, despite their high statistical significance.
+But the determinants of interest have quite substantial effects on the annual probability of transition.
 In particular, by the point estimates in columns 3 and 4, a one-time jump of domestic democratic capital from its minimum of 0 to its maximum of 1 would reduce the probability of exit from democracy by almost 2 percentage points and raise the probability of exit from autocracy by almost 5 percentage points for an average country-year in the sample.
-According to the same estimates, a hike in foreign democratic capital of about 0.4 - corresponding to the change in European countries from 1970 to 2000 (cf. Figure 2) - reduces the hazard rate out of democracy by almost 2 percentage points and raises the hazard rate out of autocracy by about 3.5 percentage points.
+According to the same estimates, a hike in foreign democratic capital of about 0.4 - corresponding to the change in European countries from 1970 to 2000 (cf. Figure 3) - reduces the hazard rate out of democracy by almost 2 percentage points and raises the hazard rate out of autocracy by about 3.5 percentage points.